What is a clipboard?

 When you meet the scenario practiced in the past by eMAG.
 If the notification appears automatically when you access an application or a website, without you "pasting" in that application.

-This feature of iOS 14 is present along with other new privacy controls introduced by Apple to protect the privacy of iPhone and iPad users.Clipboard Notification in iOS 14 / iPadOS 14 - App pasted from other app
+This feature of iOS 14 is present along with other new privacy controls introduced by Apple to protect the confidentiality of users iPhone si iPad.Clipboard Notification in iOS 14 / iPadOS 14 - App pasted from other app